The 20 Best X-Linked Congenital Stationary Night Blindness Doctors Near Me in Pennsylvania, US

 Accepting New Patients

-Tomas Aleman is an Ophthalmologist in Philadelphia, Pennsylvania.
+Tomas Aleman is an Ophthalmologist practicing medicine in Philadelphia, Pennsylvania.
 Dr. Aleman is rated as an Advanced provider by MediFind in the treatment of X-Linked Congenital Stationary Night Blindness.
-His top areas of expertise are Choroideremia, Leber Congenital Amaurosis, Retinopathy Pigmentary Mental Retardation, and Cone-Rod Dystrophy.
+He is also highly rated in 27 other conditions, according to our data.
+His clinical expertise encompasses Choroideremia, Leber Congenital Amaurosis, Retinopathy Pigmentary Mental Retardation, and Cone-Rod Dystrophy.
+Dr. Aleman is board certified in Ophthalmology, 2019.
 Dr. Aleman is currently accepting new patients.

 Experienced in X-Linked Congenital Stationary Night Blindness